Create and Configure Competition

 Contract Required for Lineup – specifies whether a valid player contract is required for inclusion in the match lineup, typically used in professional competitions.

-Catalogue Restriction Level – defines how strictly the competition roster (catalogue) limits player selection on matchday:
+Catalogue Restriction Level (also for team officials) – defines how strictly the competition roster (catalogue) limits player selection on matchday:

 Ignore – catalogue is informational only; all registered players are available.